grafana/alloy/docs/sources/tutorials/get-started.md

 Filtering non-essential logs before sending them to a data source can help you manage log volumes to reduce costs.
 The filtering strategy of each organization will differ as they have different monitoring needs and setups.

-The following example is intended to demonstrate how logs can be filtered out (“dropped”) before being shipped to Loki.
+The following example demonstrates how logs can be filtered out or dropped before being sent to Loki.

 Paste this component next in the `config.alloy` file:
 ```alloy